How to Create, Design, and Send HTML Emails

 One step up from HTML emails: Welcome AMP emails

-There is a new buzzword among email marketers-.
+There is a new buzzword among email marketers.
 So, what is it?
-AMP for emails is a set of HTML tags supported by JavaScript that enables functionality with an added focus on performance and security.
+AMP for emails.
+It is a set of HTML tags supported by JavaScript that enables functionality with an added focus on performance and security.

 Moreover, AMP emails are more compatible with introducing a new Multipurpose Internet Mail Extensions (MIME) part.
 The MIME part allows emails to fall back to HTML templates if a provider or client doesn’t support AMP emails.